angular/angularfire/docs/rtdb/lists.md

 Then in your template, you can use the `async` pipe to unwrap the binding.

-Update `/src/app/app.component.ts` to import `AngularFireList` from `@angular/fire` and iterate thru the list once data is retrieved.
+Update `/src/app/app.component.ts` to import `AngularFireList` from `@angular/fire` and iterate through the list once data is retrieved.
 Also note the change in attribute `templateUrl` to inline `template` below.

 ```ts
 import { Component } from '@angular/core';